Icelandic summer is calling you for an adventure. | Check this out!

-Eyjafjallajökull has been an internationally renown landmark ever since it erupted in 2010, stopping all air traffic with its gigantic ash plume.
+Eyjafjallajökull has been an internationally renowned landmark ever since it erupted in 2010, stopping all air traffic with its gigantic ash plume.
 Explore the area’s glacier and volcanic terrain, connected to the famous Katla Volcano.
 Go hiking, camping, and more with a visit to Eyjafjallajökull, one of Iceland’s most popular destinations!

 TOURS VISITING EYJAFJALLAJÖKULL

-Eyjafjallajökull is a stratovolcano and it’s veins follow an East-West direction.
+Eyjafjallajökull is a stratovolcano and its veins follow an East-West direction.
 It is made up of basalt and andesite lavas.

 Most of Eyjafjallajökull’s historical eruptions have been known to be quite explosive as the volcano is fed by a magma chamber that rests under the mountain.